Introduction

 Reflective Summary

-By examining the construction techniques of ancient civilizations, modern engineers can gain valuable insights into sustainable and resilient building practices.
+By examining the construction techniques of ancient civilizations, modern engineers can gain insights into sustainable and resilient building practices.
 Techniques such as natural fiber reinforcement, innovative construction methods, and the use of composite materials have proven effective over millennia.
 Adapting these principles to contemporary construction can lead to stronger, more durable structures.
 Embracing the lessons of the past while integrating modern advancements allows for the creation of infrastructure that stands the test of time.

 Conclusion